-Under the Republic Act 9709, all Filipino babies are required to get tested for their hearing?
-This act can also be called “Act That Establishes the Universal Newborn Hearing Screening for the Prevention, Early Diagnosis, and Intervention of Hearing Loss”.
+Under the Republic Act 9709, all Filipino babies are required to get tested for their hearing.
+This act can also be called “Act That Establishes Universal Newborn Hearing Screening for the Prevention, Early Diagnosis, and Intervention of Hearing Loss”.
 It states that before a baby is discharged from the hospital, he/she must undergo a hearing screening test first.
 For those babies not born in hospitals, they are required to be screened within the first three months of life.

 Hearing loss is not something that is foreign to scientists and doctors.
 Solutions have been found to help those who are experiencing hearing loss such as the use of hearing aids.
-But don’t wait before it even worsens and cause more complications to one’s development.
+But don’t wait before it even worsens and causes more complications to one’s development.
 Again, early detection is better.

 Frequently Asked Questions About Newborn Hearing Test in the Philippines

 Though hearing screenings are not necessarily compulsory as soon as the baby is born.
 However, all Filipino infants must undergo hearing tests in accordance with Republic Act 9709.
 Commonly referred to as the “Act Establishing Universal Newborn Hearing Screening for the Prevention, Early Diagnosis, and Intervention of Hearing Loss,” this legislation underscores the importance of comprehensive hearing tests for early detection and timely intervention.
 As such, whether you opt for newborn hearing screening or pediatric hearing evaluation, it’s essential you have your child tested.